ChiragVaghela10/quarter_laplacian/README.md

 ```

 ### faster implementation leveraging overlapped support region

+Because of the overlapping support region, we perform only one box filtering instead of four independent convolutions.
+This achieves nearly the same runtime as a conventional Laplacian filter.

 The QLF requires four directional responses (from four quarter windows $k_i , \forall i = 1,...,4$).
-Therefore,
+It is achieved by,
-- Instead of convolving four separate kernels, the input image is rotated in 0°, 90°, 180°, and 270° increment.
+- Instead of convolving four separate kernels, only one convolution is performed using box-filter.
-- Apply the fast $K_1$ response, then rotate each result back.
-This technique exploits the overlapping support so that
-the same box filter computation can be reused after simple rotations.
+- Then, overlapped support region is leveraged as shown in fig 4.
+The bottom right region of kernel 1 is same as top-left
+region of kernel 3.

 <img src="img/overlapped_region.png" width="200"><br/>
-Fig4: Overlapped support regions for different locations can be used to reduce the computation. e.g. the bottom-right
+Fig4: overlapped support regions for different locations can be used to reduce the computation. e.g. the bottom-right
 region for the red dot is exactly the upper left region for the yellow dot.<br/><br/>

-- All four directional responses are stacked.
-For each pixel, the response with the smallest absolute value is selected
+- All four directional responses are extracted out from convolution result.
+Then, for each pixel, the response with
-(mimicking the non–linear min–selection step in QLF).
+the smallest absolute value is selected (mimicking the non–linear min–selection step in QLF).
-- The selected response is then either added to the image (diffusion) or used as the direct output,
+- The selected response is then added to the image (diffusion process).
-depending on the `add_to_input` flag for the filter.

-Because of the overlapping support region and reusability via rotation, we perform only one box filtering per rotated
-version instead of four independent convolutions.
-This achieves nearly the same runtime as a conventional Laplacian
-filter.

 ## Experimentation